Working towards more environmentally-friendly dyes

 - 9 < RET < 12 = very breathable fabric

 - 12 < RET < 20 = breathable fabric

 - RET > 20 = little or no breathability

 How to choose your waterproof jacket according to your activity and your sporting effort?

 During physical exercise, the extent to which we perspire depends on the intensity or duration of the effort made.
 If the breathability of the fabric is not adapted to your type of physical activity, the perspiration vapour condenses inside the jacket.
 You feel damp inside: this isn't rain getting through, but condensation from sweat.
 You need to choose a rain jacket according to your physical activity level.
 This rain jacket was designed for 2-hour hikes walking at a pace of no more than 5km/h.

 Wear the NH500 Waterproof over-trousers to protect your lower body as well.
 You will then have a comprehensive protection system that is very effective against the wind and showers.

-And, first and foremost: we have also started using the most environmentally-friendly dyeing process on these over-trousers since 2019.
+And, first and foremost: in 2019, we started using this more environmentally-friendly dyeing process on these over trousers.

 Our hiking jackets and waterproofs are guaranteed for 2 years.